bonfire-networks/needle/README.md

 All solutions to the universal primary key problem have tradeofs.
 Here are what we see as the deficiencies in our approach:

-1. It forces a ULID on you.
+1. It forces a UUIDv7 or ULID on you.
 This is great for us, but not everyone.
-ULID exposes a timestamp with millisecond precision.
-If the time of creation of a resource is sensitive information for your purposes, ULIDs are not going to be suitable for you.
+They both expose a timestamp with millisecond precision.
+   If the time of creation of a resource is sensitive information for your purposes, they may not going to be suitable for you.
 2. Ecto has no knowledge of the specialty of `Pointer`, e.g. `Repo.preload` does not work and you need to specify a join condition to join through a pointer.
 Use our functions or add extra